-Current practice focuses on site-specific work utilising light in interaction with transparencies, often incorporating blown and bonded glass elements, suspended to form immersive environments that resonate with their particular spatial relations.
-The work brings into play architectural proportions, geography, geometry and anthropology, as well as the optical potential of natural and artificial light.
+Current practice focuses on site-specific work utilising light in interaction with transparencies, often incorporating blown and bonded glass elements that are suspended to form immersive environments that resonate with their particular spatial relations.
+The work brings into play architectural proportions, geography, geometry and anthropology, along with the optical potentialities of natural and artificial light.
 Combining ancient techniques with contemporary research into technological apparatus and cosmology, the work reflects on the threshold of materiality and imagines the future relics of our contemporary world.
 Many works can be looked through as well as looked directly at, projecting light-paintings, widening perceptual potentialities, and deepening the viewers awareness of their ontology leading to the technocene.

 Research seeks to open anthropological potentialities through a deepened awareness of the ontologies that lead to the technocene.
 The concern is for altarity and dys-chrony in relation to the systems of globalising cosmotechnics that operate at the threshold of materiality.

 We must first of all recognise the diversity of cosmotechnics - Yuk Hui

 Figures: Virtual Bodies: